sensebox/books-v2/en/projekte/verkehrszaehlerv2.md

-# Traffic counters {#head}
+# Traffic Counters {#head}

 <div class="description">
 The goal is to develop a traffic or passenger counter.<br>
 For this we use an ultrasonic distance sensor.
-The values ​​recorded in this way should be output in the  <b>serial monitor</b> .
+The values recorded in this way should be output in the  <b>serial monitor</b>
 </div>
 <div class="line">
     <br>